NARSOL's foundation - Vivante Espero Working to restore liberty to former offenders

 Larry Neely serves on the board of directors of Liberty and Justice Coalition, our New Mexico affiliate, and is currently employed as a paralegal.
 In addition, Larry contracts with the law office of the New Mexico Public Defender (LOPD) as a SORNA expert.
 Larry was previously employed by a New Mexico non-profit organization where he gained many years of experience working in the legislature advocating for a variety of causes.
 Larry has assisted other states in developing their advocacy networks, including Maryland and Nebraska.
 He provided substantial assistance to Nancy Forster, a Maryland civil rights attorney, as she spearheaded two successful challenges against that state’s registration requirements.
 Larry has provided writing and research to attorneys in others states regarding registration challenges and testified as an expert witness in others.
 Most recently, Larry assisted a Georgia attorney in overturning a conviction in a habeas corpus proceeding.

-Phillip is a retired U.S. Navy Chief Petty Officer and registered citizen who lives in West Virginia.
+Philip is a retired U.S. Navy Chief Petty Officer and registered citizen who lives in West Virginia.
 He’s been actively involved in the reform effort since he joined NARSOL in 2012 and became a lifetime member in 2014.
 In 2014 he assumed the role as NARSOL WV state contact and advocate and NARSOL Region Two affiliate coordinator.
 He served on the NARSOL Electoral Committee as a member starting in 2016; in 2018 he was elected as the committee’s vice chair and subsequently chair.
-In late 2018 the Electoral Committee was replaced by the NARSOL Nominating Committee, and Phillip was appointed by the NARSOL Board to be its inaugural committee chair.
+In late 2018 the Electoral Committee was replaced by the NARSOL Nominating Committee, and Philip was appointed by the NARSOL Board to be its inaugural committee chair.
 In 2018 he was appointed to the board of NARSOL’s foundation Vivante Espero.
 He also currently serves on the NARSOL Technology Committee and NARSOL Finance Committee.
 Phillip holds an Associate of Science in finance from Hawaii Pacific University and a Bachelor of Science in business administration from the University of Phoenix.
 He is a major donor to NARSOL and Vivante Espero and maintains as a personal motto: “It’s not about equal giving but rather about equal sacrifice – for unto whomsoever much is given, of him shall be much required: and to whom men have committed much, of him they will ask the more.”
 Luke 12:48

 Tammy has served on the NARSOL admin team since 2012.
 Originally holding steadfast, conservative views of what should happen to those that disobey the law, she soon discovered that basing a person’s level of risk or likelihood that they will commit a new offense after completion of the sentence is based more on associated stigma-like ideology than evidence-based research.
 After experiencing this firsthand in working with offender populations before and after the inception of the public registry, she has remained dedicated to volunteering her time to sex offender registry law reform.
 Throughout her career, Tammy has continued to work with both victims of sexual abuse and former offenders.
 She maintains the belief that if the lawmakers, media, and public understood this complex issue, they would support more effective policies.
 Tammy has been an advocate of law reform since 2007 and has been involved with both national and local advocacy endeavors.